ghik/kubernetes-the-harder-way/docs/01_Learning_How_to_Run_VMs_with_QEMU.md

 * the `accel=hvf` part is the important one: it enables hardware acceleration using macOS Hypervisor Framework
 * `-cpu host` specifies that the guest machine will see exactly the same CPU model as the host machine (required for acceleration)

-Note that we haven't specified any drives yet and as a result, there's no operating system to boot.
+Note that we haven't specified any drives yet, and as a result, there's no operating system to boot.
 What we're currently simulating is like a bare-bones computer without any hard drive or CDROM plugged in.

 You should see a window with the QEMU monitor console:

 <img width="656" alt="image" src="https://github.com/ghik/kubenet/assets/1022675/82c69325-61b4-4371-9ede-db362af7e7bc">

-There's not much interesting about it but it's a good opportunity to learn some basic QEMU controls.
+There isn't anything particularly interesting about it, but it's a good opportunity to learn some basic QEMU controls.
 The console itself gives a bunch of [commands](https://en.wikibooks.org/wiki/QEMU/Monitor) for things like stopping or resuming a running VM.

 What might not be apparent though is that this window has other "tabs" (terminals).
 Try hitting `Ctrl`+`Opt`+`2` or `Ctrl`+`Opt`+`3` and you should see the output of serial and parallel ports.
 This is where we're going to see our operating system running.
 You can always go back to